 You can read the specific guidance from the CISA-FBI alert here: CISA-FBI Guidance for MSPs and their Customers Affected by the Kaseya VSA Supply-Chain Ransomware Attack.
 Let’s look at some of the specific guidance given by the CISA-FBI alert and see what we can glean from the directive for securing MSPs and customers after an attack.

 - Use VPNs and segmented networks for access to compromised RMM software

 - Manually patch all systems with the latest security updates

 - Audit privileged network accounts and enforce least privilege access

-Ransomware Protection Best Practices before, not after
+Ransomware threat response: best practices before, not after

 You may note many of the recommendations may seem strange as steps recommended after an attack.
 It is true.
 Most will look at the recommendations from CISA-FBI and recognize these need to be implemented before an attack.
 While this is true, even after a breach, there is no point in looking at things that should have been in place.
 MSPs and customers must immediately take action to implement the best practices and remediations as soon as possible.
 It is better late than never.
 After a cyber breach event, minutes and seconds count to contain and counteract the actions of cybercriminals.

 When it comes to an attack on an MSP, once the MSP is infected with ransomware, such as in a Remote Monitoring and Management (RMM) solution like Kaseya, it provides the pivot point for attackers to infect the entire customer base.
 In the case of a supply chain attack affecting a management solution like Kaseya, attackers can deliver malicious “updates” or other code once they have a foothold in the RMM solution.
 Let’s now detail the specific guidance from the CISA-FBI recommendations.